keift/blog/linux/install-zapret.md

 ## 3. Change DNS rules

 Zapret only bypasses DPI restrictions.
 But it does not set up a DNS for us.
 We need to do that ourselves.
-We are using Stubby here.

 We've used Yandex DNS here with Russian users in mind.
 However, other provider alternatives are also available if you prefer.